lwojcik/sc2pte-backend-legacy/README.md

 ## License

-Code is available under MIT license.
-See [LICENSE](https://raw.githubusercontent.com/lukemsc/sc2profile-twitch-extension-api/master/LICENSE) for more information.
+See [LICENSE](https://raw.githubusercontent.com/sc2pte/backend-legacy/master/LICENSE) for more information.